Watchface-io/Watchfaces/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Watchface**
-For what watchface do you want this to be implemented?

-**Describe the solution you'd like**
+Note: Please add a label with the watchface you want this feature on.
+If multiple, select "All watchfaces".

+**Required:**
+ - Watchface (Select as label):
-A clear and concise description of what you want to happen.
+ - Describe the feature you want to add:

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Optional:**
+ - Watch model:
+ - Screenshots